chromium/chromium/cc/view_transition/README.md

-# cc/document\_transition
+# cc/view\_transition

-The view transition direction supports the Document Transition and Shared Element Transition projects in Blink.
-Please see
+The view\_transition directory supports the view transition project in Blink.
-//third\_party/blink/renderer/core/document\_transition/README.md for more details.
+Please see //third\_party/blink/renderer/core/view\_transition/README.md for more details.